forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > Reminder: Mistakes of any form are likely.
 This includes misses to write factual due to biases based on personal experiences which tend to be not representative. -> [Notes on Reading](#notes-on-reading)

 > 10.9.2023: The page hasn't been updated for nearly half a year and thus many sections are out of date.
-Updates in work.
+> 23.9.2023: Some updates published 23.9.23.
+Many updates still in work, mistakes and short comings of any form especially likely.